dylnslck/ephery/README.md

 ### .authSignup(user) -> Object `async`

 This method simply creates a user and "hashes" the password.
 The password isn't actually hashed, but it simulates how it would happen on the server.
-Internally, the password is appended with "-secret", so that you can simulate users in fixtures by
+Internally, the password is appended with "-secret", so that you can simulate users in fixtures by creating a user with the password field being "<something>-secret".

 ```js
 api.authSignup({